astrolytics-io/nucleus-rn/README.md

   disableTracking: false, // will not track anything.
 You can also use `Nucleus.disableTracking()`.
                           // note that some events will still be added to the queue, so if you call
                           // Nucleus.enableTracking() again, they will be sent to the server.
-  automaticPageTracking: true, // will track all page changes.
   reportInterval: 2 * 1000, // at which interval the events are sent to the server.
   sessionTimeout: 60 * 30 * 1000, // time after which the session is ended
   cutoff: 60 * 60 * 48 * 1000, // time after which event that were not sent yet are deleted